An effective response to human trafficking and migrant smuggling requires a joint international effort.

 The International Criminal Police Organization (INTERPOL) and the United Nations Office on Drugs and Crime (UNODC) are working together to enhance international cooperation, facilitate intelligence sharing, and take unified action against these global threats.

-INTERPOL today announced the results of Operation Liberterra II, its largest ever operation against human trafficking and migrant smuggling, supported by UNODC in real time.
+INTERPOL today announced the results of Operation Liberterra II in Glasgow, its largest ever operation against human trafficking and migrant smuggling, supported by UNODC in real time.

 The operation, which was carried out across 116 countries between 29 September to 4 October 2024, led to the rescue of 3,222 potential trafficking victims and identified 17,800 irregular migrants.